 Difference Between Simple Interest vs Compound Interest

-Anyone who thinks of taking a loan first looks at the cost of doing so.
-If you want to borrow, then you will look at the lowest rates possible.
+Anyone considering a loan first looks at the cost of doing so.
+You will look at the lowest possible rates if you want to borrow.
 However, from an investor’s point of view, a high rate will be beneficial.

-When a borrower borrows money from a lender or any financial institution or bank, there is some extra amount that is charged on the total amount that is borrowed.
-This extra amount is termed as an Interest rate.
+When a lender, financial institution, or bank lends money to a borrower, they charge an extra amount to the total amount borrowed.
+This extra amount is termed an Interest rate.
 Interest charged can be of two times Simple Interest vs Compound Interest.
-Simple interest is charged only on the loan amount, and Compound interest is charged and calculated on the loan amount and on the accumulated interest.
+Lenders charge simple interest only on the loan amount while they charge and calculate compound interest on both the loan amount and the accumulated interest.

-To summarize, the concept of simple interest is the amount paid for the money borrowed for a fixed period of time.
-While in the case of compound interest, whenever the interest is up for payment, it is added back to the principal amount.
-In this Simple Interest vs Compound Interest article, we will highlight the differences between simple interest and compound interest.
+In simple interest, the borrower pays the amount of the money borrowed for a fixed period of time.
+In compound interest, the lender adds it back to the principal amount whenever the interest is due for payment.
+This Simple Interest vs Compound Interest article will highlight the differences between simple and compound interest.

 Head To Head Comparison Between Simple Interest vs Compound Interest (Infographics)